 This relationship with an oncologist is somewhat like the one a woman usually develops with her obstetrician.
-In both cases there are many doctor appointments.
-In both cases there is a genuine bond that forms during an emotional, often times frightening time period of one’s life.
+In both cases, there are many doctor appointments.
+In both cases, there is a genuine bond that forms during an emotional, sometimes frightening period of one’s life.
 A dependency based on deep trust develops.

 There might very well be a feeling of deep disappointment, even abandonment, if your obstetrician is unable for whatever reason to be the one delivering your bundle of joy.
 This happened to me twice.
 Likewise there also might be a feeling of disappointment when one’s preferred/original oncologist is no longer around or available for whatever reason.